jtkovacs/jtkovacs.github.io/REFS/databases.md

 ### The relational data model

 In a relational database, the data model is of tables/relations; other data models are XML, graph, and documents.
 Tables have rows (also called tuples or records) and columns (also called attributes, fields, or values).
 Table columns have types (also called domains), which can be enumerated.
 Rules of relations: cells contain single values; columns store single type of data; column names are unique; order is insignificant; rows are unique (they need a key).

+- Relationship structure allows for scaling exceptionally large data sets with excellent performance for processing transactions: TRUE
+- ANSI standards made platform-independence and transfer code across different products possible: TRUE
+- Considered VERY expensive to purchase and maintain: FALSE
+- Programming/query language that is easy to learn and execute: TRUE
+- Difficult to retrieve data: FALSE

+What are the pros and cons of storing redundant data in a database?

+Redundant data has two major problems: first, the cost of physical storage, and second, the difficulties of keeping multiple copies of the same data consistent and accurate.
+For these reasons, normalization is used to minimize data redundancy (but not eliminate it, since the relational data model requires some redundancy to record relationships).
+However, because normalization is a complex process and because the cost of storage has declined over time, there may be cases or NoSQL database models where greater data redundancy is tolerated.

 #### Kinds of attributes

 An attribute is composite if its value can be decomposed.
 For example, an entity CAT may have an attribute OWNER NAME; this composite attribute could be decomposed into two atomic/simple attributes (OWNER FIRST NAME, OWNER LAST NAME).